 Image digitisation fees

-If you would like a high resolution copy from an image in one of our microfilmed newspapers, a photographer's fee will apply.
-Please contact staff to organise this.
+If you would like a high resolution copy of an image from one of the items in our collection (e.g., newspapers, archives, etc.) the photographer's fee of $74.75 (GST is included in this amount) per hour will apply.
+Up to about 4 images can be taken per hour.

 Where customers use library equipment to scan copies for their own use there is no charge.
 However, where customers require higher resolution scans using specialist library equipment then cost recovery charges (including staff time) will apply.